inaturalist/iNaturalistReactNative/README.md

 1. Sign in to Xcode with your Apple ID
 1. Manage Certificates and add an Apple Distribution certificate associated with the iNaturalist team

 ### Usage

-The current expectation is that you we tag to freeze the code, bump the version, and describe the changes represented by the tag.
+The current expectation is that you make a git tag to freeze the code, bump the version, and describe the changes represented by the tag.
 Then we release to make builds and publish on Github.
 Later, presumably when some of the change logs have been translated, we push builds for internal testing.
 If that looks ok, we push to public testing, and later to production release.

 ```zsh
 # Make a git tag.
 This will bump the build number and prompt you to describe